dw511214992/ten-minutes-shippable-dataplane-sdk/docs/js.md

    - [Update README.md](#update-readmemd)
    - [Write your own test](#write-your-own-test)
    - [Write samples](#write-samples)
+   - Update the CHANGELOG.md file in package folder. *we will update it automatically in the future*

 # Update README.md
 The docker generates a sample README.md.
 Please go through it and update it.
 The overall changes you need to do are following: